 The first command installs the core module.
 The next threeprovide a GUI interface for starting IPython parallel sessions in the notebook interface.
 Using IPython parallel on a local machine is relatively simple, and a standard (local) cluster server can be initialized by running which will start a cluster with as many workers as the number of hardware threads supported on the local system.
-Alternatively, the format can be used to a cluster with a specific number of workers.
+Alternatively, the format ipcluster start -n=2 can be used to a cluster with a specific number of workers.
 The cluster can also be started using the Cluster tab in an IPython notebook.
-The cluster can be stopped by either pressing CTRL+C in the terminal or by running
+The cluster can be stopped by either pressing CTRL+C in the terminal or by running in another terminal.